sanoojes/hackclub-bitpad/README.md

 ## Firmware

-Firmware available at [firmware/](firmware/) firmware will be updated soon.
+Firmware available at [firmware/](firmware/) firmware will be tweaked and updated after i get the materials.

 ## BOM (Bill of materials)